Newton's Method for Global Free Flight Trajectory Optimization: Introduction

 \section{Introduction}

+Around the world countries are implementing Free Flight airspaces that allow aircraft to choose their own route, as opposed to being restricted to a predetermined three-dimensional network.
+The primary factors that influence costs are time and fuel consumption, which are closely interrelated \cite{WellsEtAl2021}.
+Based on the relative weights of these factors (cf. cost index) the optimal airspeed can be determined, which typically remains largely constant \cite{KarischEtAl2012, AlizadehEtAl2018, RumlerEtAl2010}.
+Additionally, the vertical flight path can usually be predetermined using aircraft performance data \cite{NgEtAl14}.
+Consequently, the problem can be well approximated in a way proposed by Zermelo in 1931 \cite{Zermelo1931}, which involves finding the most efficient trajectory from point A to B for an aircraft flying at a constant airspeed in a given two-dimensional wind field.

-The Free Flight Trajectory Optimization Problem - finding the time-optimal route from A to B with respect to the wind conditions - is usually solved using direct or indirect methods from Optimal Control.
+The Free Flight Trajectory Optimization Problem is usually solved using direct or indirect methods from Optimal Control \cite{NgEtAl14, Betts11, DrevesEtAl2017, GeigerEtAl06, GirardetElAl2013, GirardetEtAl2014}.
 These are highly efficient, but suffer from one key drawback: They only converge locally and are thus dependent on a sufficiently good starting point.
 This makes such methods, used as a standalone, incapable of meeting airlines' high expectations regarding the global optimality of routes.

 In \cite{BorndoerferDaneckerWeiser2021, BorndoerferDaneckerWeiser2022a, BorndoerferDaneckerWeiser2022b} a deterministic two-stage algorithm was proposed that combines discrete and continuous optimization in order to find a globally optimal solution to the free flight trajectory optimization problem.
 With this approach the exponential complexity of other branch and bound based algorithms is circumvented.